Current Release

 c=d

-• The Nuitka package configuration no-auto-follow now applies recursively, i.e. that a top level package can have it, and not every sub-package that uses a package but should not be automatically followed, does have to say this.
+• The Nuitka Package Configuration no-auto-follow now applies recursively, i.e. that a top level package can have it, and not every sub-package that uses a package but should not be automatically followed, does have to say this.
 With this e.g. networkx configuration became simpler, and yet covered automatically older versions as well, and future changes too.

 • Windows: Added support for compiling in case sensitive folders.
 When this option is enabled, using os.path.normcase can make filenames not found, so with a few cleanups, for lazy code that wasn’t really using the APIs designed for comparisons and filename suffix testing, this works now better.